MLI Correction page for NuSTAR SOC

 Extensive documentation of this issue may be found in Madsen, K.K., et al. (2020) arXiv:2005.00569

-For these observations, the model of the MLI behavior may not fully track the performance of the FPMA optic.
-Systematic errors are expected to be on the order of a few percent, so that this is primarily visible for high signal-to-noise observations (here meaning bright X-ray binaries with high count rates) as a deviation between FPMA an FPMB at low (E<10 keV) energies.
-A temperature-dependent MLI correction was introduced in the August 2020 NuSTARDAS v2.0.0 release (with HEASoft 6.28) that used a particular thermistor to determine if additional MLI was required.
-The number of observations where the temperature-dependent correction is required was small, so to avoid confusion the default behavior of nuproducts was changed in the July 2021 NuSTARDAS v.2.1.1 release to not apply the temperature dependent correction.
-In late 2022, the thermistor used to drive this temperature-dependent correction is no longer providing accurate thermal readings.
+To account for these temperature variations seen between 2017 and 2020, a temperature-dependent MLI correction was introduced in the August 2020 NuSTARDAS v2.0.0 release (with HEASoft 6.28) that used a particular thermistor to determine whether additional MLI correction was required.
+The number of observations where the temperature-dependent correction is required is very small, so to avoid confusion the default behavior of nuproducts was changed in the July 2021 NuSTARDAS v2.1.1 release to not apply the temperature dependent correction.
+As of late 2022, the thermistor used to drive this temperature-dependent correction is no longer providing accurate thermal readings.
 The temperature-dependent correction should not be used after December 2022 for any observation.
-An update to the NuSTARDAS is in progress that will prevent the user from accidentally applying the temperature-dependent correction outside of the intended time range.
+An update to NuSTARDAS is in progress that will prevent the user from accidentally applying the temperature-dependent correction outside of the intended time range.

 How Is It Used?

-1. First ignore FPMA between 3 and 7 keV, when doing your original fits.
+1. First, ignore FPMA between 3 and 7 keV when doing your original fits.
 Make sure the model includes a constant offset between FPMA and FPMB.
 Find the value of the constant and freeze it.

 2. Notice FPMA between 3 and 7 keV and add the mtable to the model.
-Set the fraction value of the MLI to 1.0 for FPMB and freeze it.
+Set the value of the MLI fraction to 1.0 for FPMB and freeze it.
 Allow only the MLI fraction of FPMA to fit.

 3. Please note: The range of MLI fraction should now lie between 0.9 and 1.0, and if the range is outside that, something else may be wrong.